ehazlett/docker-grid/readme.md

 # Security
 There is very little security.
 This is meant to be a public service.
 However, with the container "filtering", the grid will only report containers that are run using the grid service.

+# Usage
+This is just an experiment so do not use in any production-like environment.

+## Controller
+Start a single controller.

+`docker run -d -p 8080:8080 ehazlett/docker-grid controller`

+## Node
+Start one or more nodes.

+`docker run -d -v /var/run/docker.sock:/var/run/docker.sock --net=host ehazlett/docker-grid node -c http://<controller-host-or-ip>:8080`